12 Engagement Ring Cuts and Diamond Shapes Compared

 • Reflects maximum light for maximum sparkle.

-• It can be used with any type of ring setting.
+• Works with any type of ring setting.

 2. Princess Cut Diamond